Uncategorized

 What this is saying is

-• If k=0, i.e if communication were absolutely free, the AI speedup S has to be greater than M for one AI developer to beat a team of M developers.
+• As the cost of communication goes to 0, the AI speedup required for one AI developer to equal a team of M developers approaches M.

-• If communication has a cost greater than zero, and it always does, the communication overhead eats into the productivity of the M programmers at a rate that is quadratic in M.
+• If communication has a cost greater than zero, as it always does, the communication overhead eats into the productivity of the M programmers at a rate that increases quadratic in M.

-• As long as S≥=1 and k>0, there is always a maximum team size team beyond which the lone AI programmer will progress faster than the team.
+• As long as S≥1 there is always a maximum team size team beyond which the lone AI programmer will progress faster than the team.

-And at the risk of pushing the model too far, note that if k, the cost of a unit of communication, is too big, the term (1 – k(M-1)/2) becomes negative for teams larger than one.
-This means that beyond a certain size, adding more team members actually causes progress to be negative, i.e., the project loses ground.
-If this is too fanciful an interpretation of the model, we can see below that the denominator actually does stay positive for a realistic range of values.
+And at the risk of pushing the model too far, note that if k, the cost of a unit of communication, is too big, S becomes negative for teams larger than one.
+Taken literally, it means that beyond a certain size, adding more team members actually causes progress to be negative, i.e., the project loses ground.
+That seems descriptive of reality to me, but if that interpretation seems too fanciful, we can see below that the denominator actually does stay positive for a realistic range of values.

 k = 0.1 → goes negative when M > 21